 Unlike the File History method, Backup and Restore (Windows 7) can be used for backing up any folders or files.
 Here are the steps to configure it.

 - Please search for the Control Panel in the Windows search box and open it.

-- Change the View by setting from the top-right of the Control Panel interface.
-Set it to Large icons or Small icons.
+- Change the View by setting it from the top-right of the Control Panel interface.
+Please set it to Large icons or Small icons.